Contact Us

 df.selectExpr("id", "redact(note) AS note_redacted");

-The Scala API is the same idea: register a UDF that calls service.filter(...).getFilteredText().
+The Scala API is the same idea: prepare the policy once and register a UDF that calls prepared.filter(context, text).getFilteredText().
 Whichever language, manage the Phileas dependency in your build and run on a JDK your Spark version supports.

 Performance and what to plan for